chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 The reduce operation accomplishes this by iteratively applying a function that takes two arguments and chaining the output of one iteration into the input of the next

 Sound familiar?
-This is almost exactly what we just performed manually when building `livestock.data`!
+This is almost exactly what we just performed manually when building `livestock.data` except this time we'll be leveraging R to do it for us!
 So let's see how we can apply reduce to elegantly join all of our datasets

 ## Leveraging purrr::reduce to join multiple datasets
 <a src="#leveraging-purrr-reduce"></a>